swing-xyz/examples/examples/swaps-api-nextjs-bitcoin/README.md

   );
 } else {
   console.warn(
-    'Please install xDEFI Wallet or any wallet that supports Bitcoin', );
+    "Please install xDEFI Wallet or any wallet that supports Bitcoin", );
 }
 ```